karmapandya/react-product-showcase-admin/README.md

 ### Hard delete will delete from localStorage.

-### Things To Improve.
-Seperate code from dashboard to seperate componenets.
-Split as necessary.
+Things To Improve.
+Dashboard view can be split into different components.